ashishstomar/Info-site/README.md

 # Full Stack Developer Roadmap

-This project demonstrates a simple Node.js server that serves different pages about the Full Stack Developer Roadmap.
+This project demonstrates a simple Express server in Node.js that serves different pages about the Full Stack Developer Roadmap.
 It includes handling for `index.html`, `about.html`, `contact-me.html`, and a custom `404.html` for any undefined routes.

 ## Project Structure

 ```
 project-directory/
 │